SOURABHATTR/SOC-Analyst-Home-Lab-Wazuh-Detection-Windows-Event-Investigation-Incident-Response/README.md

 | Malicious file hash | Not identified |
 | Suspicious executable | Not identified |

-### IOC Conclusion

-No confirmed malicious IOC was identified during the investigation.
+**IOC conclusion:** No confirmed malicious IOC was identified during the investigation.

+---

 # MITRE ATT&CK Mapping

 ## T1110 — Brute Force

-The repeated failed authentication pattern was mapped to:
+The repeated failed authentication behavior was mapped to:

 **MITRE ATT&CK T1110 — Brute Force**

-The mapping represents the detected authentication behavior.
-It does not by itself prove that an actual attacker successfully compromised the endpoint.
+This mapping represents the observed authentication behavior.
+It does not by itself prove that an attacker successfully compromised the endpoint.

+---

 # Impact Assessment